The International Baccalaureate – Inspiring Individuals

 The Preshil IB is not a narrowly academic alternative to the VCE.
 Many people have formed this idea of the IB, but it is a limited (and in some ways, a distorted) view; it has led to the common misconception that the IB Diploma is exclusive and can only be undertaken by the most able and academic of students.
 This view completely underestimates the IB Diploma’s flexibility and emphasis on both collaboration and individuality.

 The IB Mission Statement

 “The International Baccalaureate aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.

 To this end the organisation works with schools, governments and international organisations to develop challenging programmes of international education and rigorous assessment.

 The programmes encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right”.

 Preshil’s Strategic Plan set out to establish the Secondary School as the only Victorian school whose sole offering will be the two secondary programmes of the International Baccalaureate.

-Preshil will now also include the Primary Years Programme, which means that Preshil will be the only Victorian Independent School to offer exclusively all three International Baccalaureate Programmes.
+Once authorisation is granted for the Primary Years Programme (IBPYP), Preshil will be the only Victorian Independent School to offer exclusively all three International Baccalaureate Programmes.

 A carefully managed and considered timeline for the transition is central to our Strategic Plan.